ruslanlap/PowerToysRun-RandomGen/README.md

 4. Enable the plugin in PowerToys Settings → PowerToys Run → Plugin Manager

 ### Verifying Installation
-After installation, press `Alt+Space` to open PowerToys Run, then type `rnd` to see if the plugin is working correctly.
+After installation, press `Alt+Space` to open PowerToys Run, then type `rd` to see if the plugin is working correctly.

 ## 🧩 Requirements